-By pre-cleaning the rubber seal, this will ensure that the cleaning products you use in later processes work better.
+Pre-cleaning the rubber seal (also known as a washer gasket) will ensure that the cleaning products you use in later processes work better.

-Dampen the cloth in soapy water and clean the rubber seal, making sure you reach every groove and corner, both underneath the seal and also behind it.
+Dampen the cloth in soapy water and clean the rubber seal, ensuring you reach every groove and corner, both underneath and behind the seal.

-You should try to get rid of everything apart from the toughest stains during this cleaning process.
-These will be removed by the stronger cleaning methods later.
+You should try to remove everything apart from the toughest stains during this cleaning process.
+These will be removed by the more potent cleaning methods later.

 Clean the dispenser

-Mold can form in the spaces of your dispenser, so it is important you clean this regularly too, as solidified detergents can cause mold to form a lot easier.
+Mold can form in the spaces of your detergent dispenser, so you must clean this regularly, too, as solidified detergents can cause mold to form a lot easier.

-Note: some dispensers cannot be removed from the machine and are built-in, so it can be quite hard to reach.
+Note: Some detergent dispensers cannot be removed from the machine and are built-in, so they can be hard to reach.
 If this is the case, you may resort to using a pipe cleaner.

 Here are some homemade ways that you can make your own mold remover:

-- Mix 2 cups of water with a ¼ cup of lemon juice and ½ a cup of distilled white vinegar.
-White vinegar is used for many things, due to its great cleaning properties
+- Mix 2 cups of warm water with a ¼ cup of lemon juice and ½ a cup of distilled white vinegar.
+White vinegar is used for many things due to its excellent cleaning properties.

 - Mix 2 cups of water with ¼ cup of lemon juice and ½ a cup of hydrogen peroxide.
-Hydrogen peroxide and lemon juice are great at combatting mold and prevent it from contaminating or spreading elsewhere
+Hydrogen peroxide and lemon juice are great at combatting mold and preventing contamination.

-- Mix 4 parts water and 1-part vinegar – only for smaller amounts of mold
+- Mix 4 parts water and 1 part vinegar for smaller amounts of mold.

-- Mix 4 parts water and 1 part bleach – this can be used if the natural methods mentioned above do not work very well for you
+- Mix 4 parts water and 1 part bleach – this can be used if the natural methods mentioned above do not work very well.

-Mold removers are the easiest and most time efficient ways of removing mold, especially if you are not making your own cleaning solution.
+Mold removers are the easiest and most time-efficient ways to clean mold, especially if you’re not making your own cleaning solution.

 Make sure the mold remover is in a spray bottle, as the mold remover can reach these deeper areas of the seal a lot better.
-Commercial mold removers usually come in spray bottles when you purchase them, so do not worry!
+Commercial mold removers usually come in spray bottles when you purchase them.

-Add your homemade cleaning mixture to a spray bottle or grab your store-bought mold remover and spray the moldy areas with the spray bottle.
+Add your homemade cleaning mixture to a spray bottle, or grab your store-bought mold remover and spray the moldy areas.

-Note: be sure to wear gloves to avoid accidentally getting the cleaning solution or mold remover on your hands, as it may irritate your skin.
+Note: Wear gloves to avoid getting the cleaning solution or mold remover on your hands, which may cause irritation.
 If you do get the solution on your skin, be sure to wash your hands immediately.

 After spraying these areas, leave to sit for 10 minutes.
-Once the 10 minutes is up you can come back to wipe the surface.
+Once the 10 minutes are up, you can wipe the surface with a clean rag.

 Run an empty wash

-After this you should run an empty wash, so that you can remove all the mould remover from the washing machine.
+After this, you should run an empty wash to remove all the mold remover from the washing machine.

 To ensure the mold remover is completely removed, you may want to add some cleaning agents to this empty wash.

-Let the washing machine spin around for at least 10 minutes and then if the smell persists you can repeat this process.
+Let the washing machine spin for at least 10 minutes, and then, if the smell persists, you can repeat this process.

-After this, you may wipe the rubber clean with a clean, soft cloth to wipe off any remaining mold.
+After this, you may clean the rubber with a soft cloth to wipe off any remaining mold.
 It is best to do this while the machine is still hot so that the mold is easier to remove due to the heat.

 Make sure when you are finished that the machine is completely dry so that any residual mold cannot reproduce.

-Note: you must put the washing machine on a hot wash.
-Ideally, the hottest option on the washing machine, so that the mold remover can be washed away completely.
+Note: You must put the washing machine on a hot wash.
+Ideally, you should use the hottest option on the washing machine so that the mold remover can be washed away thoroughly.

-Lots of people wash their clothes at 40 degrees or anything below 40 degrees, as it is more eco-friendly, however it makes it easier for detergent to be left behind.
+Many people wash their clothes at 40 degrees or below 40 degrees, as it is more eco-friendly; however, it makes it easier for detergent to be left behind.

 This can be a catalyst for the spread of mold and dirt within the washing machine.
-Washing at 40 degrees or lower does not do as good of a job at cleaning the interior of the washing machine, in comparison to higher temperature washes.
+Washing at 40 degrees or lower does not do as good of a job at cleaning the drum of the washing machine in comparison to higher-temperature washes.

 Other ways to clean the seal:

 Add 500g of soda crystals to your washing machine drum and put it on a boiling hot wash.
-Wipe with a clean cloth afterwards.
+Wipe with a clean cloth afterward.